ramselvaraj/python-pptx-pdf-bot/README.md

 This tool requires LibreOffice to be installed on your system

 ## Acknowledgements
-I hope this simply script helps you!
+I hope this python script helps you!